TanyaIgnatenko/Weather-Statistics/README.md

 **Demo: https://tanyaignatenko.github.io/weather-statistics/**

-Technologies used: Vanilla JS, HTML, CSS, Canvas, Web Workers, IndexedDB
+Technologies: Vanilla JS, HTML, CSS, Canvas, Web Workers, IndexedDB

 - Built a chart with a slider with a preview of the entire chart
 - Optimized the calculation of chart coordinates using Web Workers and IndexedDB